Virginia International Tattoo: Virginia International Tattoo American Pipe Band Championship

-The Virginia International Tattoo will host the Third Annual Virginia International Tattoo American Pipe Band Championship on Scope Plaza in Norfolk, Virginia.
+The Virginia International Tattoo hosted the first Virginia International Tattoo American Pipe Band Championship in 2016.
 The competition, which coincides with the Tattoo performance weekend, will feature hundreds of bagpipers and drummers as they compete for the honors in this annual competition.
 This event is located on Scope Plaza, Norfolk, Virginia.

 Norfolk NATO Festival

 The Norfolk NATO Festival is a celebration and reflection of the North Atlantic Treaty Organization countries and the bond they have.
 Member nations are on display through the kickoff parade, NATO village, kids zone, music, performances and food.
 Attendees learn about each culture and its history.

-Parade of Nations

 The Norfolk NATO Festival's highlight is the annual Parade of Nations, the longest continuous parade in Hampton Roads and the only Parade in the United States honoring NATO.
 Over 100 Parade Units with local and visiting high school bands, US and International Military bands, and colorful floats which represent each of the 29 NATO member nations and their respective armed forces, are featured.
 Local community organization and Festival partners are also featured.
 This event is located at Town Point Park, Norfolk, Virginia.
 The civil-military parade and pageant involves a cast of over 800 artists from many different countries, and has over 28,000 people attending every year, including over 12,000 area students at the annual student matinees.

 The Virginia International Tattoo is, since 2007, one of the seven founding members of the International Association of Tattoo Organizers (IATO).